element14 Community

 • charlieo21

-charlieo21 2 months ago
+charlieo21 over 2 years ago

 I didn't find the waive option for CircuitStudio, I'm sure you can do that in Altium Designer.
 I think you can just ignore the violation, or you can complete your design and then remove the keep-out, but you have to be careful to not repour any polygon that covers that area.